Inflammation after exercise is not necessarily a bad thing in and of itself.

 If inflammation is more of a bother than it should be, it may mean that you are working your body too hard or not giving it enough time to rest and recover.

 It can be very much worth it to review and adjust your current workouts to see if it has an effect on your discomfort.
 Perhaps you need a day of rest after a certain focused workout or need to switch to a more arm-focused routine after a leg-focused one.

 This is not something you need to figure out alone, though.
 Do not be afraid to consult with us, your primary physician, or a trusted fitness expert for some help managing an effective workout plan that will ultimately be better for you.

 Get the Help You Need Sooner than Later

 Consistent inflammation, pain, or any other form of discomfort in the feet or ankles is not something you want to fiddle around with over the long run.
 The longer such symptoms go before being effectively addressed, the more likely that more severe and even longer-lasting problems can result.

 At Advanced Foot & Ankle Centers of Illinois, we have many years of experience getting to the source of patients’ inflammation and other troubles, and treating them in ways that get them back to full activity as quickly and as safely as possible.
 From traditional treatments to advanced methods such as MLS laser therapy and Aquaroll, we can help you find the path to recovery that best suits your unique needs.

-Schedule an appointment to reduce inflammation with us by calling one of our area offices, or by filling out our online contact form.
+Schedule an appointment to reduce inflammation with us by calling one of our area offices.